sendinblue/APIv3-ruby-library/docs/SMSCampaignsApi.md

 # **send_sms_report**
 > send_sms_report(campaign_id, send_report)

-Send report of SMS campaigns
+Send an SMS campaign's report

 Send report of Sent and Archived campaign, to the specified email addresses, with respective data and a pdf attachment in detail.